hansujin93/Coding_Programming/README.md

 # SJ
-Let's practice CODING / PROGRAMMING
+This is my own repository to practice CODING

+Let's think logically !